LDonn32/pands-weekly-tasks/README.md

 This ReadMe file for the 2025 Programming and Scripting Module for the H. Dip in Science in Data Analytics, ATU will do the following:

-- Give a description for each of the assigned weekly tasks.
+* Give a description for each of the assigned weekly tasks.

-- Show how to run the programs.
+* Show how to run the programs.

-- State what technologies and libraries were used.
+* State what technologies and libraries were used.

-- Present additional information, comments and insights for code used in each of the tasks.
+* Present additional information, comments and insights for code used in each of the tasks.

 # Technologies

-This section covers what tools were used
+## This section covers what tools were used:

 [Anaconda] (https://www.anaconda.com/download)